emadmahdi/Opy/README.rst

 v 2024.03.14

-(EMAD MAHDI)
+( EMAD MAHDI )

-Added extra features and advanced settings:
+Added new features and advanced settings such as:

-- It can obfuscate Numbers
+- Numbers Obfuscation
-- Obfuscation letters can be specified
+- Specifying obfuscation letters
-- Files can be excluded from string and/or numbers obfuscation or excluded from not obfuscation
+- Excluding Files from strings and/or numbers obfuscation or from not obfuscation
-- Extrernal modules and their attributes can be collected automatically
+- Collecting automatically extrernal modules and their attributes and their arguments
-- All external modules can be aliased
+- Aliasing of all external modules automatically
-- Sensitive identifiers can be forced obfuscated
+- Forcing obfuscation of sensitive identifiers
-- Obfuscation identifiers can be of different sizes randomly
+- Changing randomly the size of obfuscated identifiers using a minimum and a maximum values
+- Disabling and enabling files/folders names obfuscation
 - Plus other new features